mhamlet/PHPush/README.md

 PHPush is a PHP package that provide a simple API to send push notifications to foreign platforms.

-Currently, we support only 2 platforms - Android and iOS.
+Currently, we support 3 platforms - Android, iOS, and Google Chrome.

 Installation
 -----------